maheshsabnis/nodejscompocom/readme.md

 7. Create a custom Validation Summary Component that will be used to display all error messages at the bootom of the Component.
 (Show it on Monday i.e. 01-03-2021)

+# Using Angular Service for Communication Across Components

+8. Create 3 Components as follows
+   1. The Component that will show list of Electronics Products with followjng information
+      1. ProductId
+      2. ProductName
+      3. Price
+   2. Component that will show list of House Appliances Products
+      1. ProductName
+      2. Price
+   3. Component that will show list of Food Items
+      1. ProductName
+      2. Price
+   4. Makes sure that these 3 components reads data from the same collection but data is shown across 3 components based of Products Category
+   5. Create an Angular Service that will have an array of Products that will show, list of products purchased by the user and the total price of the selected Product
+   6. The Fourth component that will show the List of purchased products with the total bill